NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/4D_MRI_via_retrospectiv_stacking/README.md

 # Project Description
 Creating a program to generate 4D MRI sequences applying the retrospectiv stacking method on 2D MR slices.
 The available data is comprised of an time resolved alternating sequence of navigator and data slices and a pure sequence of time resolved navigator slices.
-All navigator slices were aquired at the exact same location and the data slices were "scanning" the complete liver in a cyclic manner.
+All navigator slices were acquired at the exact same location and the data slices were "scanning" the complete liver in a cyclic manner.
-To generate a 4D MR sequence from that the program has to collect all data frames that were aquired during the same breating phase, i.e. not at the same time but at different times during the same breathing phase.
+To generate a 4D MR sequence from that the program has to collect all data frames that were acquired during the same breating phase, i.e. not at the same time but at different times during the same breathing phase.
 To find these, the navigator slices are utilized.
-Finding correspondances between the navigator slices of the pure navigator sequence and the once of the alternating sequence means to find similar or same breathing phases.
+Finding correspondences between the navigator slices of the pure navigator sequence and the once of the alternating sequence means to find similar or same breathing phases.
 Thus we find all corresponding data slices giving the 3D liver at the specific breathing phase.

 ## Objective